-If you’re using credit cards to purchase items or pay for bills in QuickBooks Desktop, then you need to know how to enter the charges correctly so that you have accurate financial statements.
+If you’re using credit cards to purchase items or pay bills in QuickBooks Desktop, then you need to know how to enter the charges correctly so that you have accurate financial statements.
 Today, we’ll teach you how to enter credit card charges in QuickBooks Desktop Pro and Premier.
-In this lesson, we will cover the normal method, but also give you a shortcut method to consider.
+We’ll cover the regular method and a shortcut to consider.

 Why Enter Credit Card Charges in QuickBooks Desktop